 Greece has around 227 inhabited islands—and beauty has been shared between them equally.
 Deciding which one to visit is the tricky part.
 Each has a special something about it.

 I love the Greek Islands.
 And I’ll admit, it makes my heart sink a little every time I hear someone is visiting Greece but only going to Santorini and/or Mykonos.
 Whilst these islands are deservedly popular, they’re by no means the only stunningly beautiful Greek islands.
-So if you’re looking for a little extra inspiration for your summer plans, here are 10 islands which will make your heart skip a beat with their achingly lovely landscapes, beaches and towns.
+So if you’re looking for a little extra inspiration for your summer plans, here are 10 islands which will make your heart skip a beat with their achingly lovely landscapes, jaw-dropping beaches and picturesque towns.

 Folegandros is Greece’s best-kept secret, although the word is getting out.
 There’s something bewitching and romantic about this quiet island in the Cyclades.
 Just an hour from Santorini, Folegandros has similar stark scenery and stunning sunset.
 But this island has no airport which helps to keep the crowds at bay.
 Come here for simple pleasures, seclusion, and chic accommodation.